Fate of Levi & William McCaffrey and their Descendants

 William (bc 1795) and Mary Walker McCaffrey who were married December 16, 1822.

 This is the same William McCaffrey mentioned on the main page as having

 submitted a 1855 War of 1812 bounty land application in Pittsylvania.
 This

 enumeration shows two males in the 10/15 age range; however, there were no

 younger males or females enumerated in the William and Mary family in the 1830

 or 1850 Pittsylvania censuses.
 So these children could have been Levi's orphans

-Our conclusion is that most or all of children enumerated with William McCaffrey in the 1820 Loudoun census were not McCaffreys and that two of Levi's orphaned males were part of the William and Mary McCaffrey family enumerated in the 1840 Pittsylvania census.
+Our conclusion is that most or all of children enumerated with William McCaffrey in the 1820 Loudoun census were not McCaffreys and that two of Levi's orphaned males may have been part of the William (son of Robert) and Mary McCaffrey family enumerated in the 1840 Pittsylvania census.
 In any event, it is somewhat to us amazing to us that none of these young people seem to be enumerated in the 1820, 1830, 1840 censuses and none seemed to have married in Virginia or even been enumerated in the 1850 Virginia census.
 Indeed, when we examine the United States 1850 census for McCaf* individuals born in Virginia, we can find very few candidates might have been the children of William or Levi; however, some of these children may have been "adopted" into some or all the families of the surviving brothers living in Ohio, Kentucky and Tennessee.
-We doubt that these conclusions can be verified or, if true, that any of the children can be identified; however, since none of the children seemed to have been born before 1800, it seems highly unlikely that they cab be any of the McCaf* found in the late 1700s and early 1800s in Kentucky and Tennessee.
+We doubt that these conclusions can be verified or, if true, that any of the children can be identified; however, since none of the children seemed to have been born before 1800, it seems highly unlikely that they can be any of the McCaf* found in the late 1700s and early 1800s in Kentucky and Tennessee.